 Pain overview: An analogy will be used that may be an oversimplification, but somewhat helpful for this overview of pain:

 Consider your body as your personal city that houses a private chemical plant which keeps the city functioning.
-It is a vibrant city with the main business of running the chemical plant that supports the life of the city that grows and flourishes.
+It is a vibrant city with the primary business of running the chemical plant that supports the life of the city that grows and flourishes.
 Externally, there is the structure with a facade (skin) wood, stucco, concrete keeping things secure, having windows and places for incoming and removal, etc. The infrastructure of bone muscles, and tendons give the structure stability and form.
 All of this is sustained by the highly automated chemical plant, having many hundreds of chemical reactions occurring every minute, automatically, reacting to daily needs or problems that are encountered.
+Your genes and lifestyle dictate the condition of the equipment that must function to maintain the city/body.
 The brain is the dispatch/control center.
 It knows all of the functions and responds to external and internal events.
 All systems receive messages from the brain and react to the brain’s signals, spontaneously.
 The gut is the processing/fuel center, sorting what comes in and sending it to where it is needed, in a proper form, or pushes it out.
 The gut has other helper organs in communication: liver, kidneys, pancreas, etc., and a special connection along the gut-microbiota-brain axis.
 It has contact and a direct relationship with all areas and workings of the city.
 The vascular system responds as a highway for distribution to all locations.
 The heart is the pump keeping things moving.
 The nervous system/neurotransmitter is the electrical system that delivers powered communication signals, coordinating and maintaining functions.
+Of course, intake of fluids (hydration) and export of waste (bowel movements) are vital to the operation and must work on a regular daily schedule.
 The spirit is the glue, vision, and hope that the city can flourish.

 So, what does all this have to do with pain?
 As we go on, it will become clearer and easier to understand.